IMD business school for management and leadership courses

 • Which companies are more committed to embracing digital trends?

-So, with all this research and analysis what did we find?
-A future-ready business has a bias towards learning, and that attitude and philosophy typically leads to outstanding returns for investors, not only in trendy industries like fashion, where Lululemon commands outstanding scores in our Indicator, but in other sectors we’ve studied as well.
+So, with all this research and analysis, what did we find?
+A future-ready business has a bias towards learning.
+This attitude and philosophy typically lead to outstanding returns for investors, not only in “trendy” industries like fashion, where Lululemon commands outstanding scores in our Indicator, but in the other sectors we’ve studied.

 With all these factors in mind, is your organization one of the companies of the future?